WUSTxzy/QMRGT/README.md

 This is the implementation of the framework described in the paper:

 ## GQA data download link:
+The original GQA dataset is available [in the Download section of its website](https://cs.stanford.edu/people/dorarad/gqa/download.html) and the script to preprocess these datasets is under `data/process_raw_data/process_data.py`.

 ## Image feature download link: